UniversalDependencies/docs/_ab/feat/Gender-cs.md

 udver: '2'
 ---

-This feature marks gender agreement of the verb with the indirect object or of postposition with its noun.
+This feature marks gender agreement of a causative verb with the causee.

 ### <a name="Masc">`Masc`</a>: Masculine